 MORE "AFTER" PHOTOS.
 Obviously, I hope.

-The strange layout creates a huge storage compartment behind the rear seat.
+The strange layout of the Karmann Ghia creates a huge storage compartment behind the rear seat.
 In that sense, the car does have a sort of trunk in the rear.
 It’s big enough to hold Hillary’s Hitlarian, win-at-all-costs, unbridled ambition and naked corruption with a bit of room left over for Donald Trump’s hair and ego.
-There, I tucked two 6 x 9 speakers with wiring going under the carpet to an Alpine CDA-9807 audio head unit.
-Someone on Ebay provided me with a cable whereby I can plug in my Ipod Nano.
+There, I tucked two 6 x 9 speakers with wiring going under the carpet to a 2018 Sony audio head unit.
+I can now plug in my Iphone and hear my Itunes playlists.
 That way, I need listen to the news only sparingly.
 The tomcat yowling in the backyard at 3 a.m. sounds better than “Democrats have enacted new legislation to give free health care, clothing, cars, college, crayons, and Corona to anyone who cannot recall any of the fathers of their seven kids, especially if they want to bring their Third World collectivist culture in with them, and they’ll pay for it with just a new low-interest credit card from the Chinese with a $60 trillion spending limit.”
-In related news, “Santa Claus, now unemployed, will go sign up for his own free stuff as soon as the elves can repair a runner on his sleigh that he mangled going into a 3-ft pothole while dodging a 5-ft pothole on a California freeway.”
+In related news, “Santa Claus, now unemployed, will go sign up for his own free stuff as soon as the elves can repair a runner on his sleigh that he mangled going into a 3-ft pothole while dodging a nearby 5-ft pothole on a California freeway.”

 The car originally had a 1.2-liter, 40-hp engine, hence the Ghia nickname The Poor Man’s Porsche.
 Some time in its past, it was given a big-bore kit, which raised the displacement to 1.4 liters.
 Also, the previous owner, my brother-in-law Mike Blaylock, gave it an upgrade from 6 to 12 volts.
 That way, while sitting at a stoplight at night, the lights don’t dim.
 The wipers, however, now zoom past your eyes at the rate of the national debt counter under the Obama administration.
 To slow down the wipers when desired, I installed a resistor and a toggle switch in discrete locations behind and under the dashboard, respectively.

 Amazingly, this little car, which sold for $2,295 in 1963, emerged from the factory with a windshield washer system, albeit a low-tech one.
-When I got the car, among the rotting blankets, spare tires, dust, and a few copies of the U.S. Constitution redacted and torn up by Obama and his minions, there was the original washer fluid bottle and some hose.
+When I got the car, among the rotting blankets, spare tires, dust, and a few copies of the U.S. Constitution redacted and torn up by Obama and his minions, there was the original washer fluid bottle and some hose (photo, right).
 The bottle had a crack, which I widened with a red-hot screwdriver tip and plugged with hot-melt glue.
 The bottle mounts onto the spare tire, which is under the front hood.
-After filling the bottle with water, you screw your bicycle pump to it (see the nipple in the photo?), give it a few strokes, and press a button on the dash, which opens a valve.
-The first time I tried it, I must have been overzealous with the bike pump, and spray shot over the roof.
-That must have been an enormous relief for the Ghia after all the months of rubbing tires with the cute young Mazda parked alongside.
-The photos in the owner’s manual, however, don’t show a spare bike pump in the trunk, so I guess Gerhardt and the boys at VW intended for you to flag down a passing bicyclist if you’ve driven through one too many clouds of butterflies on the way to granddad’s farm.
+After filling the bottle with water, you connect its air supply to the spare tire.
+The first time I tried the washer, I might have been overzealous with the air pressure, and washer spray shot over the roof.
+Perhaps that provided an enormous relief for the Ghia after all the months of rubbing tires with the cute young Mazda parked alongside.

 I kept the original antenna, bumpers, lights, etc., all of which had to come off before the paint job and go back on afterward.
 Only the body didn't come off.
 Many Ghia owners do a body-off restoration because of extensive rust.
 My Beetle in a Cocktail Dress got to keep its modesty intact (gender is a fluid, subjective concept in the car scene).